lammps/lammps/doc/src/compute_property_grid.rst

 This compute stores the specified attributes of grids as per-grid data so they can be accessed by other :doc:`output commands <Howto_output>` such as :doc:`dump grid <dump>`.

+*Nx*, *Ny*, and *Nz* define the size of the grid.
+For a 2d simulation *Nz* must be 1.
+When this compute is used by :doc:`dump grid <dump>`, *to output per-grid values from other computes of fixes, the grid size *specified for this command must be consistent with the grid sizes *used by the other commands.

 The *id* attribute stores the grid ID for each grid point.
 For a global grid of size Nx by Ny by Nz (in 3d simulations) the grid IDs